Shoobx/xmldiff/docs/source/api.rst

 ``tag`` specifies which tag that node should have.
 The ``position`` argument specifies which position the new node should have, ``0`` means that the new node will be inserted as the first child of the target.
+Note that this is different from XPATH, where the first node is ``1``.
+This is for ease of use, since Python is zero-indexed.

 Example: